kagisearch/kagi-docs/kbs/orion/src/welcome.md

 Feedback about this Orion documentation can be shared on our [Discord Server](https://discord.com/invite/gKh5E6ys6D) in the **\#documentation** channel.
 We would love to hear your thoughts on anything we can fix or improve.

+## Contributing

+This documentation is open source at our [Kagi Docs](https://github.com/kagisearch/kagi-docs) repo.

+We gladly welcome any fixes & improvements!
+Please see our [contribution guide](https://github.com/kagisearch/kagi-docs#contributing) before making a Pull Request.

+Once your contributions are accepted, make sure too add yourself to the list of [Contributors](./misc/contributors.md).
+Thank you!